 To play Jacks or Better, be sure to follow the few straightforward steps below:

 Pick your credit choice from the range of one-five available on the hand.
 These credits are worth anything from $0.25 per given piece, all dependent on the machine you are playing on.

 The computer deals a player with 5 cards, and the player then chooses which card they would like to keep and which ones they’d like to discard in exchange for new ones, just as is the case with Five-Card draw Poker Jacks or Better.

 The computer then hands a player with their replacement cards.
 Their final hand will then determine whether or not the player wins, and by what amount.
 The better a player’s hand is, the bigger the win.
 As such, it is paramount that you know how the poker cards are ranked.

-To improve your overall gaming, you will need to make use of a strategy chart, which shows you how many cards you can hold or discard depending on what you deal in the initial poker hand.
+To improve your overall performance, you will need to use a strategy chart, which shows you how many cards you can hold or discard depending on what you deal in the initial poker hand.
 This chart is usually prepared by gaming gurus, applying various rules of probability.
-These strategy charts can be purchased from numerous casino gift shops or even from online gaming sites.
+You can purchase these strategy charts from numerous casino gift shops or online gaming sites.